AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 print(mask.size())
 # torch.Size([1, 4]) # batch size, nb elem set
 ```
-Now that we have our inputs for the multi-head attention layer, it's finally time to dive into the rabbit hole.
+Now that we have our inputs for the multi-head attention layer, it is finally time to dive into the rabbit hole.
 Self-attention is the **pairwise interdependence** of all elements composing an input.

-It is not the scope of this post to explain what attention is and to explain in details each of these operations.
-If you want to know more I invite you to read the wonderful article of Lilian Weng [11].
+It is not the scope of this post to explain what attention is and explain in detail each of these operations.
+If you want to know more, I invite you to read the excellent article of Lilian Weng [11].

 {{< figure library="true" src="/img/masking-rl/multi_head_attention.svg" lightbox="true" >}}
 *Figure 6 : On the left are the operations composing the self-attention, on the right are the operations composing the multi-headed attention layer.*